Proclamation of accession of Charles III: Antigua and Barbuda

-The proclamation in Antigua and Barbuda took place at the Government House in St. John's on 10 September.
-The document of the proclamation was signed by Prime Minister Gaston Browne, who later stated that the country might hold a referendum on the monarchy within the next three years.
+The proclamation in Antigua and Barbuda took place at Government House in St. John's on 10 September.
+The document was signed by Prime Minister Gaston Browne, who later stated that the country might hold a referendum on the monarchy within the next three years.

 The Bahamas

-The proclamation in the Bahamas took place at the Parliament Square in Nassau, on 11 September.
+The proclamation in the Bahamas took place at Parliament Square in Nassau on 11 September.
 It was signed by Governor-General Cornelius A. Smith.
 The ceremony was attended by Prime Minister Philip Davis, members of the judiciary, diplomatic corps, Senators, MPs, and other officials.
 It was accompanied by a fanfare trumpet and a 21-gun salute by the Royal Bahamas Defence Force.

 Text of proclamation

-The proclamation was read out by Hubert Ingraham, the former Prime Minister of the Bahamas.
+The proclamation was read by Hubert Ingraham, the former Prime Minister of the Bahamas.

 WHEREAS, our late Sovereign Queen Elizabeth the Second died on the 8th day of September, 2022, and by whose death the Crown of the Commonwealth of The Bahamas now solely and rightfully comes to Prince Charles Philip Arthur George:

 NOW THEREFORE, I, THE MOST HONOURABLE SIR CORNELIUS SMITH, GOVERNOR-GENERAL OF THE COMMONWEALTH OF THE BAHAMAS along with the President and Members of the Senate, the Speaker and Members of the House of Assembly, and the Members of her late Majesty’s Privy Council in the Realm of The Commonwealth of The Bahamas, with one voice and consent, publish and proclaim that King Charles III, by the death of our late Sovereign Queen Elizabeth the Second, is now formally proclaimed Sovereign of the Commonwealth of The Bahamas.

 GIVEN under my hand and the Public Seal of the Commonwealth of The Bahamas at Government House in the City of Nassau this 11th day of September, 2022 and in the First year of His Majesty’s Reign.